tkalden/stocknity-analytics/backend/config/ENV_VARIABLES.md

 # Your Supabase anon/public key (safe for client-side use)
 # Find this in: Supabase Dashboard → Settings → API → Project API keys → anon/public
-# This key is used for both backend and frontend authentication
+# This key is used for both backend and frontend
-SUPABASE_KEY=your-anon-key-here
+# Backend uses anon key to respect RLS policies (safer, recommended)
+SUPABASE_ANON_KEY=your-anon-key-here

+# Optional: Supabase service_role key (BYPASSES RLS - use with caution!)
+# Only needed for admin operations that must bypass security policies
+# Find this in: Supabase Dashboard → Settings → API → Project API keys → service_role
+# SUPABASE_SERVICE_KEY=your-service-role-key-here
 ```

 ### Supabase Auth Configuration